-Select that document and a new menu of options will appear enabling you to Open, Download, Rename etc.
+You can then "Select" that document (clicking the circle to the left of the Document) and a new menu of options will appear enabling you to Open, Download, Rename, etc.

-Your document will be automatically stored in SharePoint where it is accessible by other members of the Matter that you originally set up.
+Your document will be automatically stored in Matter's Document repository where it is accessible by other Members of the Matter.

 Syncing documents with your desktop